naqvijafar91/go-workshops/docs/01-variables-types-constants.md

 [Run in playground](https://play.golang.org/p/1Q-vudNn_9)

-In the above code, we first create a variable _defaultName_ and assign it to the constant _Sam_. **The default type of the constant Sam is string, so after the assignment defaultName is of type String.**
+In the above code, we first create a variable _defaultName_ and assign it to the constant _Sam_. **The default type of the constant Sam is a string, so after the assignment default name is of type String.**

-**Hence the assignment custom name = default name is not allowed and the compiler throws an error _main.go:7:20: cannot use defaultName (type string) as type myString in assignment_**
+**Hence the assignment custom name = default name is not allowed and the compiler throws an error _main.go:7:20: cannot use default name (type string) as type myString in assignment_**